BASTION-01/BASTION-01/README.md

 ⚠️

 -if you sit under or anywhere remotely close to the proship tree? **dni.**
+-
+-i have blocked **EVERYONE** underneath it. i will not hesitate to block more.
 <img width="1920" height="50" alt="image" src="https://github.com/user-attachments/assets/d54f00d2-cb77-4067-88a1-1a02352d8a90" />